G3Labz/home-lab_server-recipes/README.md

 Combines Portainer CE with Tailscale for secure, remote container management without exposing ports to the public internet.

 **Use case**: Manage Docker containers from anywhere via Tailscale with a beautiful web UI.

+### 🛡️ Pi-hole-Tailscaled
+Combines Pi-hole with Unbound (recursive DNS) and Tailscale for network-wide ad blocking accessible from anywhere through your Tailscale network.

+**Features**:
+- Network-wide ad blocking with Pi-hole
+- Recursive DNS resolution with Unbound (no third-party DNS dependency)
+- Secure access via Tailscale network
+- Web-based admin interface

+**Use case**: Block ads and trackers across all your devices via Tailscale DNS, with full privacy through recursive DNS resolution.

 ## Getting Started